yufengwudcs/STELLS2/README.md

 Note: Files can be downloaded using "Save Link/Target As..."
 After downloading the softwares, you may need to change file access permissions (e.g. chmod u+x stells-linux).

 Current version: v.
-2.1.0 (released at: September 23, 2016).
+2.1.0.1 (released at: November 8, 2016).
 Source code available (see below).
 Here is a list of files for the distribution of STELLS.

-    stells-v2-1-0-linux32, executable compiled under Linux.
-    stells-v2-1-0-linux64, executable compiled under Linux 64 bits system. stells-v2-1-0-mac, executable compiled for Mac.
+    stells-v2-1-0-1-linux64, executable compiled under Linux 64 bits system. stells-v2-1-0-1-mac, executable compiled for Mac.
     User manual in PDF.
 Read this carefully before using STELLS. example-gene.trees, a simple gene tree example for sample input. example-dup-gene.trees, a simple gene tree example with multiple gene lineages per species.